memfrag/udids/README.md

 # udids

-Mac OS X command line utility for listing UDIDs of connected iOS devices.
+Mac OS X command line utility for listing UDIDs of connected iOS devices by probing the USB interface.

 Licensed under the MIT license.